 Step 2: Activate conda environment and launch TensorBoard

 In a terminal, setup variables for TensorBoard.
-Make sure that the data you need visualize in tensorboard is located in the log directory MY_TB_LOGDIR.
+Make sure that the data you need to visualize in Tensorboard is located in the log directory MY_TB_LOGDIR.
 You can either use the suggested path below or use somewhere else that better suits your workflow.

 # Find available port to run server on (does not output anything to screen)